When most people think of Mexico, the first things that come to mind are sandy beaches and other fun things.

 People recognize the hairless breed for being exceptionally clever and graceful, and they were previously the dogs of the ancient Aztec gods, hence the name “dog of the gods.

-They are available in three different sizes: toy, tiny, and standard size.
-All of them are short in stature, but their personalities make up for their diminutive stature.
+They are available in three sizes: toy, tiny, and standard.
+They are short, but their personalities make up for their diminutive stature.

-Dogs love their owners and are continuously on the lookout for threats to their pack’s security.
+Dogs love their owners and continuously seek threats to their pack’s security.

-Like many other dog breeds, this hairless dog breed thrives on action and may become destructive if not provided with plenty of it.
+Like many other dog breeds, this hairless dog breed thrives on action and may become destructive without plenty of it.

 Other Facts